Expert’s Effective Tips For The Perfect Planche – Avoid Slow Progress

 Solidifying and always going back to basics helps you address any weaknesses.
 It also secures your foundations as planche squeezes out every strength from you.

 To give you a concrete example: wrist rocks seem to be an easy exercise that you can forget about once you get comfortable with it.
 The key is to always scale it for the exercise to become challenging.
 LEAN FORWARD EVEN FURTHER.
-This will add more resistance even to the most basics of exercises.
+This will add more resistance even to the most basic of exercises.

 Basics are your best friend.
 Basic doesn’t mean easy.

-3. 👍 Enter with correct form
+3. πŸ‘ Enter with Perfect Form

 One way to ensure that you’re holding the correct form of planche is already preparing your body with the correct form before entering.
 Whichever progression you are in, make sure that you have the correct body line and posture before entering the planche.
 From your starting position, all you have to do is to lean forward until you have enough angle to lift towards the planche.